-This is already happening in other places around the world.
+This is already happening elsewhere.
 How can we make this work here?
 How can we build on what we already do?
 How can we learn from what's already working elsewhere and adapt it here?

-Help us shape the new digital learning economy and while you learn and build your professional network in our workforce design lab.
+Help us build an open learning and recognition network and build your own professional network as you learn in our pop-up workforce design lab.

 - 0800-0900: Registration, Continental Breakfast

 - 0900-0915: Welcome: Alan Davis, President of KPU